-To complete the minor in Medical Spanish, a student must earn at least 21 semester credit hours in Spanish (typically 7 classes).
+To complete the minor in Medical Spanish, a student must earn at least 21 semester credit hours in Spanish (typically 7 classes) at or above the 202 level completed with a grade of "C" or better.
 The requirements for the minor are SPAN 202, SPAN 211, SPAN 212 (heritage speakers may seek departmental approval to take a 200- or 300- level SPAN elective in lieu of SPAN 212), SPAN 215 or SPAN 216, SPAN 350 or SPAN 360, plus two more elective courses (6 semester credit hours) chosen from classes above the SPAN 212 level, one of which (3 semester credit hours) must be in the area of Medical Spanish (currently, SPAN 215, SPAN 216, SPAN 313, SPAN 350, SPAN 360, or any medically-related Spanish class or internship preapproved by the department).

 The second elective must be chosen from among non-Medical Spanish courses (SPAN 220, SPAN 221, SPAN 230, SPAN 231, SPAN 305, SPAN 307, SPAN 310, or any Spanish class or internship preapproved by the department).
-In order for a course to count toward this minor, the student must earn a grade of "C" or better.
-In order to graduate with a minor in Spanish, students must earn a rating of Intermediate-Mid level or above on the ACTFL oral proficiency exam.
+In order to graduate with a minor in Medical Spanish, students must earn a rating of Intermediate-Mid level or above on the ACTFL oral proficiency exam.
 The online ACTFL oral proficiency interview may be repeated for an additional fee until the required level of proficiency is demonstrated.